Rachel Nguela – Cameroon Project Manager

 Rachel holds a Masters of Public Health as well as a post-graduate degree in biochemistry from the University of Yaoundé.
 She is currently completing her PhD in epidemiology.
 Rachel is bilingual (French and English), and has worked with research teams on the treatment of malaria as a monitoring and evaluation officer, specifically for the Global Fund – Round 9 Malaria Project in Cameroon.
 She has also served as a lecturer at the Bengono Genevieve Toure University.

 Riksum Kazi – Chief of Staff

 Riksum graduated Phi Beta Kappa with dual degrees in International Political Economics and History and has spent time volunteering in community development and public infrastructure projects in South Asia, particularly in the Himalayan belt.
 While overseas he studied several regional languages as well as Tibetan.
-Riksum then obtained a Masters degree, with Distinction, from Columbia University where he studied political economics, electoral processes, and South Asian regional affairs.
-He is delighted to be a part of the ARCHIVE team and excited to support the organization’s various global operations.
+Riksum obtained a Masters Degree, with Distinction, from Columbia University where he studied political economics, and regional affairs.
+At ARCHIVE, Riksum oversees the organization’s operations and projects.
 In his spare time, Riksum volunteers as an active-duty supervisory responder in the emergency services, reads all the non-fiction he can, and dreams about building historical scale models.

 Peter Williams – Founder | Executive Director